When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 Running ads on Twitter

-I saved this one for last because in my opinion, it’s the least effective.
-Thinking of how I use Twitter personally, I scan right past the ads, and despite scrolling through my feed 10 minutes ago I couldn’t tell you about a single tweet that I saw, much less an ad.
+We saved this one for last because in our opinion, it’s the least effective.
+Thinking of how we use Twitter, we scan right past the ads, and despite scrolling through our feed 10 minutes ago we couldn’t tell you about a single tweet that we saw, much less an ad.

 More than any other platform, people use Twitter as a way to kill time.
 They often follow more celebs than they do “real people” and mindlessly scroll through not intending to buy anything or be directed off the app.